Karara Rangeland Park

 Drinking water is not provided.

-Toilets at Warriedar are the only personal hygiene facility.
+Toilets at Meelyu (formerly Meleya) Camp and Warriedar are the only personal hygiene facility.

 December to April can be extremely hot and the risk of bushfire can be very high.